mfikes/chambered/README.md

 clj -m cljs.main -re browser -c chambered.core -r
 ```

-After the REPL starts, open your browser to
+After the REPL starts, if it doesn't automatically, open your browser to

 http://localhost:9000